If you’re looking to hire a capital campaign consultant, then you probably know that they can be a valuable asset to your campaign.

 - And so much more!

 When you create your list of needs, it’s important to be specific.
 With a detailed list, you can cross off the consultants that don’t meet your needs.
-And it will help the person you hire understand what you want.
+You may even discover that hiring a consultant isn’t the best choice for you!

 Tip #2: Think about your consultant’s location.